-[Some of the numbers are a little dated in this 2017 piece, but the jitters one feels in playing the seventeenth hole at TPC Sawgrass are unchanged.]
+[Some of the numbers are a little dated in this 2017 piece, but the jitters one feels in playing the seventeenth hole at TPC Sawgrass remain in full.]

 Open for debate is whether it helps to have a look at the famous island green at the TPC Sawgrass Stadium Course the day before one plays it.
 It all depends on just how much anticipation one’s mental faculties can handle.

 It’s probably enough to tee off on the course where the Player’s Championship is held annually and knowing that No. 17 is lingering about four hours away.
 But on a January trip to Ponte Vedra Beach and its Florida environs a few writers had a tour of the course and the fabulous clubhouse a day preceding our round there.

 So naturally we heard all about the some 140,000 balls that frogmen retrieve each year from the pond surrounding the course’s largest green, PGA Tour pros obviously not exempt.
 Since the Tour started counting in 2003 the pros have dunked 701 shots, and poor Bob Tway still holds the record for drowning four in one round in 2005, on his way to a 12 for the hole.
 (To add insult to injury, he three-putted.)

 This year’s tournament was May 11-14, and it’s a compelling draw.
 About 215,000 attended last year, and few tournaments are set up so fully with the fans in mind.
 “It’s a six-month project to put it up and take it down,” said Sawgrass general manager Bill Hughes.
 “We start building this city early in January.”

 Attendees this year found easier entrance and exit routes, expanded food service areas, and a one-third sized replica of the 17th hole to try—a 33-yard shot surrounded by 80,000 gallons of water.